lextm/jekyll-theme-chirpy/_posts/2006-9-4-hardquery-report-milestone-8.md

 Also, many beta features are disabled as I wish to do in the final.
 NFamily is now disabled by default.
 ComponentNamer in WiseEditor Plus is disabled, too.

-Yesterday I built a new plus — — ArtCSB Plus based on an open source project ArtCSB.
+Yesterday I built a new plus, ArtCSB, Plus based on an open source project ArtCSB.
 A Beta version of that will be included in HardQuery Final.
 You should find it quite useful if you do a lot of WinForms or WebForms development.